Colonial government in the Thirteen Colonies: Demise

 By May 1775, the Massachusetts Provincial Congress felt that a permanent government was needed.
 On the advice of the Second Continental Congress, Massachusetts once again operated under the Charter of 1691 but without a governor (the governor's council functioned as the executive branch).
 In the fall of 1775, the Continental Congress recommended that New Hampshire, South Carolina and Virginia form new governments.
 New Hampshire adopted a republican constitution on January 5, 1776.
 South Carolina's constitution was adopted on March 26, and Virginia's constitution was adopted on June 29.

 In May 1776, the Continental Congress called for the creation of new governments "where no government sufficient to the exigencies of their affairs have been hitherto established" and "that the exercise of every kind of authority under the ...
 Crown should be totally suppressed".
 The Declaration of Independence in July further encouraged the states to form new governments, and most states had adopted new constitutions by the end of 1776.
-Because of the war, Georgia and New York were unable to complete their constitutions until 1777.
+Because of the Revolutionary War, New York and Georgia did not complete constitutions until 1777.